BeachWang/DAIL-SQL/README.md

 Regarding example organization, we explore the option of displaying full information, solely SQL queries or question-SQL pair.

 Last but not least, our integrated solution, named DAIL-SQL, refreshes the Spider leaderboard with 86.6% execution accuracy, and wins the first place.
-Compared with previous solutions, DAIL-SQL encodes structure knowledge as SQL statements, selects examples based on their skeleton similarities and removes cross-domain knowledge from examples for token efficiency
+Compared with previous solutions, DAIL-SQL encodes structure knowledge as SQL statements, selects examples based on their skeleton similarities and removes cross-domain knowledge from examples for token efficiency.

 ## Environment Setup
 To set up the environment, you should download the [stanford-cornlp](http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip) and unzip it to the folder `./third_party`.